finos/waltz/README.md

 All contributions should contain the standard license and copyright notice (see [Notice file](NOTICE.md)).

-Inidividual and organisational contributors are listed in [the contributors file](CONTRIBUTORS.md)
+Individual and organisational contributors are listed in [the contributors file](CONTRIBUTORS.md)